vijsak27/SeniorSeminar-Vij/README.md

 I was also able to reduce the number of errors that arose during the optimization of the scheudle since I identified an error in the calcuation of the total conflicts.
 I was overcounting the number of conflicts because 5 students at the end of the list did not provide any choices.
 After I removed the error in the conflict calculcation, the number of conflicts identified fell to 114 and the average number of conflicts was about 1.5 per student.
 I am still encountering an error with student 68 in particular.
 The student is assigned twice in one session and only has assignments in 4/5 of the slots.
 I will continue to debug to correct this error and continue optimizatino across the different slots in order to reduce the conflicts further.

+Journal Entry 8 (5/16-5/17):

+Across these last two days, I made signifcant progress in finishing up the senior seminar project.
+I intially hit an optimized cofnlict count of 105 across all of the 74 students.
+This initial methodology had some errors in its logic that allowed for one presenter to host more than one sessino during the same time slot which is not physically feasible since one presenter cannot be in two places at the same time.
+After correcting this error, I hit a finialized conflicts count of about 1.5 per student meaning that each student got a majority of their choices excepted 1-2 of them.
+In comparison to my original approach to the problem, my thinking changed and evolved numerous times.
+I even switched to considering a completely randomized assigner and running a loop thousands of times to see what the lowest conflicts I could reach would be.
+Furthermore, I tried organzing by slot and by student.
+At the end, I had an idea to consider the choice weighting to see if that would decrease conflicts but that was not the case.

+In addition, I added in the user interface so that a user can interact with the program to organize the event and view rosters.
+My version of senior seminar does not include the limitation that every session must run once, so some speakers have not been included in the event (depenedning on specifications provided by user and how the organizing end sup becuase of those speicifcations).
+Currently, the UI includes the ability to print out the master schedule, show session rosters and print out specific student schedules.